virulious/project-bbs-client/README.md

 - Still need to improve visual aspects of the viewport
 - Would like to eventually add more boxes for comments on the post and individualize the posts
+- Make the text boxes for the bodies of posts bigger

 ## Images